rodcordeiro/cordeiro-backend/.github/issue_template.md

 ## Issue Title

  Issue description.
-Here u must provide some description about the issue
+Here you must provide some description about the issue

 ### Issue type
 - [ ] Enhancement